 What We Do

-The Office of the Registrars of Voters is comprised of two Registrars, one from each of the two major parties.
+The Office of the Registrars of Voters is comprised of three Registrars, one from the Republicans and Democrats.
 Elected in even numbered years for a term of two years, they are governed by Connecticut General Statutes, and are compensated by the local municipality.
-Two Deputy Registrars appointed by the Registrars assist the Registrars in their duties.
+One Deputy Registrar appointed by each Registrar and assist the Registrars in their duties.

-The Registrars, Kathleen Redman (R), and George Cody (D), are responsible for voter registration and promote a variety of voter education projects, including special voter making sessions at the New Canaan High School each May, supervised absentee balloting at Waveny Care Center, as well as working with civic groups such as the League of Women Voters to promote greater voter participation.
+The Registrars, Joan McLaughlin (R), George Cody (D), and John Amarilios are responsible for voter registration and promote a variety of voter education projects, including special voter making sessions at the New Canaan High School each May, supervised absentee balloting at Waveny Care Center, as well as working with civic groups such as the League of Women Voters to promote greater voter participation.

 As election officials, the Registrars administer all elections, and develop procedures to insure the voting rights of all citizens and the fair conduct of all elections.
 They also assist candidates, the public, and the parties in the preparation of specialized voter lists and individual requests for information.